1104-Soto-JoseDeJesus/VR-SIMULATOR/README.md

 `run_additional_simulations` directly, pass the `num_workers` argument to control how many worker processes are spawned.

+### Army recommendations

+Use `--recommend-army1` with the CLI to automatically fill any empty hero or plugin slots on Army 1 before the usual simulations run.
+Optional `--block-hero`/`--block-plugin` flags (repeatable, comma-separated) exclude specific heroes or plugin skill IDs, while `--recommend-runs` and `--recommend-workers` override the number of Additional Runs and worker processes used during the search.
+The helper evaluates each candidate with `run_additional_simulations`, printing the projected win rate and the chosen loadout when complete.
+Army 1 must have at least one empty hero or plugin slot for the optimiser to run.

+The GUI includes a **Recommend Army 1 Build** button next to **Run Simulation**.
+It honours the Additional Runs and Worker Processes spinners, asks for optional block lists, updates the Army 1 controls with the winning configuration and displays the predicted win rate when the background worker finishes.

 ## Running tests

 From the repository root run: